 PURPOSE OF COURSE: Medical Geography focuses on using spatio-temporal variation in disease risk or health outcomes to better understand the causes of disease, targeting of interventions and the success of health delivery.
 It merges methods and approaches from disparate fields including diagnostics and modern biology with environmental characterization in a geographic framework.
-This course assumes students have at least a beginning level understanding of the methodologies used with geographical approaches to gather and manipulate data.
-It reviews the modern approaches to data gathering and study designs in ancillary fields to provide an overview of the current state of the art.
-Students will review published papers that highlight the various components of modern Medical Geography and learn to identify the strengths and weaknesses of alternative approaches.
+This course assumes students have at least a beginning level understanding of the methods used with geographical approaches to gather and manipulate data (see required courses, above).
+It reviews the origins of the field, modern approaches to data gathering and study designs in ancillary fields to provide an overview of the current state of the art.
+Students will read published papers that highlight the various components of modern Medical Geography and learn to identify the strengths and weaknesses of alternative approaches.
 The purpose is to make students conversant with why studies are designed as they are, and to be able to identify limitations of studies and the options for problem solving in medical geography.